You want to "WOW" your audience! GiftedWriting.com WebSiteWrite.com

 • Decide on your color schemes for both your pages' background, images and fonts.

-• Select your visual themes.
+• Select your visual tHemes.

 • Other web sites also incorporate invisible, enter links or links through pictorial aides for navigation.